iwyg/xmlconf/README.md

 ## Examples

-This package provides a example directory that sould get you started.
+This package provides an example directory that should get you started quickly.

-To a first glimpse you may copy the `storage/sections/config.xml` that is included with this packe to `app/storage/sections/config.xml`.
+For a first glimpse you may copy the `storage/sections/config.xml` that is included with this package to `app/storage/sections/config.xml`.

 Next, create a new route.
-Somethig like:
+Somethig like this should do:

 ```php
 Route::get('/examples', function () use ($app) {